IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 The algorithm in this memo differs considerably compared to the previous version of SCReAM in {{RFC8298}}.
 The main differences are:

 * L4S support added.
-The L4S algoritm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with periodic sources such as video.
+The L4S algorithm has many similarities with the DCTCP and Prague congestion control but has a few extra modifications to make it work well with periodic sources such as video.